immobiliare/fastify-sentry/README.md

 #### `onErrorFactory(options)`

 > The error handler factory which returns a function that will be passed to [`fastify.setErrorHandler`](https://github.com/fastify/fastify/blob/2.x/docs/Server.md#seterrorhandler) and that will have as `this` context the `fastify` instance.

+When using Fastify `4`, the error handler will be scoped to the plugin context and won't be global anymore.
+This is a change made in Fastify itself.

 ##### options